jpgoldberg/python-hostname/docs/source/usage.rst

     In case of the class initiations, we want to reserve :py:exc:`TypeError` for bad types of other arguments.
     When the candidate hostname is not a string, we raise :class:`hostname.exception.NotAStringError`.

-.. [#casefold] :py:meth:`str.casefold` can produce a string that
-    is longer than what it is applied to.
-For example

-    >>> len('straße') < len('straße'.casefold())
-    True

-    As there are length limits on valid hostnames and components of hostnames, we can't guarentee that :func:`casefold` preserves hostnameness.